 This is a list of free samples or other interactions which might be seen to influence how we write about the beer and pub industry.
 Latest additions are at the top.

 - The revived Truman’s brewery sent us a bottle of their London Keeper export stout.
-(They’ve suggested drinking it in a few months’ time, so that’s what we’re going to do.)
+(We wrote about it here.)

 - Paul Walsh sent us an electronic copy of his new magazine, Belgian Beer & Food, which we wrote about here.
 (We then paid for a subscription.)

 - AFTER we had reviewed their book here and in the journal of the Brewery History Society, we met three of the authors of Government Intervention in the Brewing Industry to talk around the subject, and they bought us a couple of pints each.

 - The Campaign for Real Ale paid us to write an article in their ‘real ale heroes’ series.